I very rarely take the time to review a product, but today, I’m making an exception to review Sam Ovens’ Consulting Accelerator.

 The question then, is whether or not it’s right for YOU.
 Here’s my take:

-- If you have a service and you need a great method for selling it, this course will benefit you.
+- If you want to sell a high cost service, this course will benefit you.

-- If you want an accessible door into the world of consulting, this course will benefit you.
+- If you want to build a consulting business, this course will benefit you.

 - If you are desperate to work from home, and you are willing to work hard and follow directions, this is probably the best course you can take.